oasis-tcs/idpf-specification/idpf_specification.md

 Device and read by SW.

 For both queue models, the read descriptor holds the buffers pointers.
-For the “out of order, split queue” model, the read descriptors also hold the unique buffer identifier (sent as is to packet completion) used for SW to associate the submitted packet buffers with the completed packet buffers.
+For the “out of order split queue” model, the read descriptors also hold the unique buffer identifier (sent as is to packet completion) used for SW to associate the submitted packet buffers with the completed packet buffers.